skiselev/xiflash/README.md

 ## Release Notes

+### Version 0.3 - November 22, 2021
+* Updated delay function to use 8254 PIT for timing
+* Added a check to set starting ROM address to E000 when 128 KiB image is programmed

 ### Version 0.2 - November 21, 2021
 * Updated delay function to work both on Xi 8088 and Micro 8088 systems
 * Implemented support for 64 KiB flash images, with some ideas borrowed from from uflash by Aitor Gomez (spark2k06)